-Summiting Marin’s Mount Burdell isn’t on many bucket lists, but it should be, especially when a good rain scrubs the sky clean and the sun comes out a day or two after.
+Summiting Marin’s Mount Burdell isn’t on many bucket lists, but it should be.
 At just over 1,500 feet, it’s the highest peak in north Marin, and the summit payoff is plentiful.
 Starting from a simple staging area off a residential road in Novato, the moderate 5.5-mile (round-trip) trail meanders across green hills studded with barren oak trees whose craggy and leafless branches look like something out of a Tim Burton movie.
 Hop across seasonal streams before ascending the mountain by way of a narrow and forested gorge.
 After a bit more than 2 miles, you’ll reach the gently rounded peak.

 Take a little time to explore the top of Mount Burdell; rocks were mined up here to make San Francisco’s cobblestone streets.
 There aren’t any 360-degree views, but there are multiple vantage points, including views of the Petaluma River, Mount Saint Helena, and Mount Diablo.
 Descend via the Cobblestone Fire Road, passing Hidden Lake, whose waters are teeming with busy and noisy frogs.